ren-yamanashi/eslint-plugin-aws-cdk/docs/rules/require-default-doc-optional-props.md

 # require-default-doc-optional-props

-Requires `@default` JSDoc documentation for optional properties in interfaces.
+Requires `@default` JSDoc documentation for optional properties in Props interfaces.(e.g., `MyConstructProps`, `StackProps`).
-This rule does not apply to class properties.
+This rule does not apply to class properties or non-Props interfaces.

 #### ✅ Correct Examples